makeabilitylab/physcomp/communication/serial-intro.md

 ## Activity

 For your prototyping journals, run [SimpleSerialIn.ino](https://github.com/makeabilitylab/arduino/blob/master/Serial/SimpleSerialIn/SimpleSerialIn.ino) or [SimpleSerialInOLED.ino](https://github.com/makeabilitylab/arduino/blob/master/Serial/SimpleSerialInOLED/SimpleSerialInOLED.ino) with the appropriate circuit and choose one of the above approaches (or develop your own!) to communicate with the Arduino.
-Take a video and reflect on what you learned in this lesson.
+Take a video and reflect on what you've learned in this lesson.

 ## Resources